IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Pre-conditions**:

 The assumption is that systems share the information in an MHDS Environment.
-The national EHR of a patient has been maintained thanks to the implementation of an MHDS Registry and it is grouped by the Resource Notification Publisher/Resource Notification Broker.
+The national EHR of a patient has been maintained thanks to the implementation of an MHDS Registry and it is grouped by the DSUBm Resource Notification Broker.
 The systems share and retrieve the documents by implementing MHD Document Source and/or MHD Document Consumer.
 The Resource Notification Subscriber has implemented the ["Subscription Search"](#actor-options).

 **Main Flow**:

 1. During the first visit a document subscription is needed.
 At the end of the first visit, the mobile DHR application performs a folder Subscription to the EHR, and therapy A is prescribed to Mr. Williams. ([ITI-110] Resource Subscription).
 2. After some days during an emergency a blood test analysis is performed on Mr. Williams and the medical record is produced on the national EHR. ([ITI-65] Provide Document Bundle).
-3. The publication of this medical report generates a message to inform the broker regarding the new event. ([ITI-111] Resource Publish)
-4. A notification is sent to the DHR since the publication of the medical record generated an updated version of the folder in the EHR. ([ITI-112] Resource Notify)
+3. A notification is sent to the DHR since the publication of the medical record generated an updated version of the folder in the EHR. ([ITI-112] Resource Notify)
-5. When the DHR receives the notification, the mobile application will try to retrieve the resource by sending a Retrieve Document [ITI-68] to the ER system.
+4. When the DHR receives the notification, the mobile application will try to retrieve the resource by sending a Retrieve Document [ITI-68] to the ER system.
 The clinical data in the DHR is updated.
-6. After some days during the second visit, Dr. Rooney use the updated clinical data to adjust the therapy from A to B.
+5. After some days during the second visit, Dr. Rooney use the updated clinical data to adjust the therapy from A to B.
-7. After some days during an emergency event other analyses are performed on Mr. Williams and the medical record is produced on the national EHR. ([ITI-65] Provide Document Bundle).
+6. After some days during an emergency event other analyses are performed on Mr. Williams and the medical record is produced on the national EHR. ([ITI-65] Provide Document Bundle).
-8. The publication of this medical report generates a message to inform the broker regarding the new event. ([ITI-111] Resource Publish)
-9. A notification is sent to the DHR since the publication of the medical record generated an updated version of the folder in the EHR. ([ITI-112] Resource Notify)
+7. A notification is sent to the DHR since the publication of the medical record generated an updated version of the folder in the EHR. ([ITI-112] Resource Notify)
-10. When the DHR receives the notification, the mobile application will try to retrieve the resource by sending a Retrieve Document [ITI-68] to the ER system.
+8. When the DHR receives the notification, the mobile application will try to retrieve the resource by sending a Retrieve Document [ITI-68] to the ER system.
 The clinical data in the DHR is updated.
-11. During the third visit, the mobile DHR searches for the subscription performed on the folder present on the EHR. ([ITI-113] Resource Subscription Search)
+9. During the third visit, the mobile DHR searches for the subscription performed on the folder present on the EHR. ([ITI-113] Resource Subscription Search)
-12. The mobile DHR unsubscribe from the folder subscription. ([ITI-110] Resource Subscription.)
+10. The mobile DHR unsubscribe from the folder subscription. ([ITI-110] Resource Subscription.)

 #### 1:54.4.2.3 Use Case \#3: Document Subscription for Mobile Device in XDS on FHIR Environment